Written by Karen Selby, RN | Edited By Walter Pacheco | Last Update: August 29, 2024

 Combining treatment improves survival times and the prognosis for mesothelioma

 NIPEC is still in its early stages.
-It is most effective when combined with other chemotherapy washes such as HIPEC and EPIC after cytoreductive surgery.
+It is most effective after cytoreductive surgery when combined with other chemotherapy washes, such as HIPEC and EPIC.

 What Is the Success Rate of NIPEC?

-We measure mesothelioma treatment success by the percentage of patients that live beyond five years.
-Doctors call it the five-year survival rate.
+We measure mesothelioma treatment success by the percentage of patients who live beyond five years, which doctors call the five-year survival rate.

 5-Year Survival Rate of Chemotherapy Washes for Peritoneal Mesothelioma Patients